dominatorul/GPU-table-calculator/README.md

 * The script provides a warning for speedo values below 1400, potentially indicating compatibility limitations.
 * For frequencies below 691.2 MHz, the script recommends using a user-defined minimum voltage (vmin) or the voltage value for 691.2 MHz.

-**Disclaimer:**

-This script is provided for informational purposes only.
-Its accuracy and compatibility with specific hardware configurations are not guaranteed.
-It is recommended to consult the Tegra GPU documentation.

 **Credits:**